Eastman Residency for the Arts and Humanities

 Funding available:

-Residency of one to three weeks, $500 travel stipend
+Residency of one to three weeks, $500 award

-The Eastman Residency supports all IU faculty in the arts and humanities by providing residencies from one to three weeks on the IU-owned Eastman property on Martha’s Vineyard in Massachusetts.
-Priority will be given to faculty members on sabbatical, but all IU faculty with a clearly defined research or creative project that would benefit from time away from campus are encouraged to apply.
-The residency supports individual faculty projects, small research team projects for four to five faculty, as well as cross-disciplinary team meetings or symposia of a humanistic or artistic nature.
+The Eastman Residency supports IU faculty in the arts and humanities by providing residencies from one to three weeks on the IU-owned Eastman property on Martha’s Vineyard in Massachusetts.
+All IU faculty with a clearly defined research or creative project based in the arts or humanities that would benefit from time away from campus are encouraged to apply.
+The residency supports individual faculty projects, small research team projects, and cross-disciplinary team meetings or symposia of a humanistic or artistic nature.
+The house can accommodate up to six residents at a given time.

 About Max Eastman and the Eastman House